Bluestone Home Loans

 We may use or disclose your personal information (other than sensitive information) for the Primary Purpose, including for direct marketing, but only if you have not made a request not to participate in direct marketing (such as by contacting us to opt out).
 If the direct marketing is by email or SMS, you may also use the unsubscribe function.
 We will not charge you for making a request to opt out, and we will give effect to your request within a reasonable period.

-Other than by email and SMS, we may also conduct direct marketing activities via telephone, mail or any other electronic means.
+Aside from by email and SMS, we may also conduct direct marketing activities via telephone, mail or any other electronic means.
 We may also market to you through third party channels (such as social networking sites).

 We may use or disclose your personal information (other than sensitive information) for direct marketing under circumstances where you would reasonably expect us to use or disclose the personal information for direct marketing.
 We will obtain your consent before using or disclosing sensitive information for the purpose of direct marketing.